 How to make the juiciest Turkey with the crispiest skin, and will also cook in a fraction of time.
 There is an easy technique.
 You can just cut out the backbone by spatchcocking your bird, also called “butterflied turkey”

-Start with one gallon water, boil.
+Brining: Start with one gallon water, boil.
 Add 1 cup Kosher salt, one cup sugar and stir to dissolve.
-Turn off then add one cup Apple cider vinegar, 2 Tbsp each dried thyme, rosemary and sage.
-Let cool and soak the turkey with additional water to cover the bird, overnight, or about 12 hours.
+Turn off the heat and add one cup Apple cider vinegar, 2 Tbsp each dried thyme, rosemary and sage.
+Let cool.
+Fill up a food safe container with the marinade soak and water, place the turkey breast down.
+Add additional water to cover the bird.
+Soak overnight, or at least 12 hours.
+Rinse turkey with water and pat dry before cooking.